This post may contain affiliate links.

 - Preheat the oven 375°F. Lightly grease a sheet tray with cooking spray, set aside.

 - Unroll the crescent roll dough on a clean work surface.
-Cut the dough into 4 even rectangles.
+Cut the dough into 4 even rectangles.1 can crescent roll dough sheet

 - Go around the edges of each piece of dough, rolling them toward the center, making a ½ inch border of dough, twirl the ends.

 - Mix together the beaten egg and water in a small bowl.
 Brush a small amount of the egg wash on the outer edges of the dough with a pastry brush.
-Sprinkle the decorator’s sugar on top of the dough where you have egg washed.
-Bake for 12-15 minutes until lightly golden brown.
-Once the dough is done baking, transfer the tart shells to a wire rack to cool.
+Sprinkle the decorator’s sugar on top of the dough where you have egg washed.1 large egg, Splash of water, 1 tablespoon decorators sugar

 - Evenly spread the cream cheese mixture over the four tarts making sure to keep the edges of the tart shells exposed.

-- Top with the fresh berries.
-Serve immediately with a sprinkling of powdered sugar on top and garnish with mint sprigs, optional.
+- Top with fresh berries.
+Serve immediately with a sprinkling of powdered sugar on top and garnish with mint sprigs, optional.1 cup small-diced strawberries, 1 cup blueberries, 1 cup raspberries, Powdered sugar and mint sprigs for garnish

 Notes